microsoft/sqldev/_includes/partials/php/crudunix.md

 ## Step 2.1 Create a database for your application

-This  will be used for the rest of this tutorial by connecting to SQL Server using sqlcmd and executing the following statement
+Create the database using sqlcmd

 ```terminal
 sqlcmd -S localhost -U sa -P your_password -Q "CREATE DATABASE SampleDB;"